BitcoinDesign/Bitcoin-Core-App/pages/milestones/1-3-import.md

 ## Import options

-Users have two main options to import a wallet: by loading a wallet file into the application or by copy-pasting an extended public key, bitcoin address or descriptor.
+Users have two main options to import a wallet: by loading a wallet file into the application or by entering an extended public key, bitcoin address or descriptor.

 {% include picture.html
 	image = "/assets/images/import-wallet/import-wallet-options.png"